Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Image source: How we handle SEO at Hygraph

-2. Storyblok CMS for marketers that want a visual editor
+2. Storyblok CMS for marketers who want a visual editor

-Storyblok is a headless CMS catered towards marketing teams, providing a visual editing experience that may feel more familiar to people used to working with traditional CMS platforms.
+Storyblok is a headless CMS tailored to marketing teams, providing a visual editing experience that feels familiar to those accustomed to traditional platforms.

-SEO advantage: Storyblok offers a native SEO app to get started, with the ability to customize and extend metadata fields as needed.
-Here’s how Storyblok describes the SEO features of their CMS
+SEO advantage: Storyblok offers a native SEO app, with the ability to customise and extend metadata fields.
+Their documentation explains how it handles SEO.

-Potential challenge: With the platform’s focus on the visual editing experience, the developer experience can be less flexible than other headless CMSs on the market
+Potential challenge: Because Storyblok prioritises the visual editing experience, its developer flexibility can be more limited than some other headless platforms.

 Storyblok CMS for SEO.jpeg